The Play’s The Thing

 “Thanks,” he said.
 His voice was soft and warm, and the urge to hug him came back.
 I sat where I was on my bed and simply looked back at him.

 “I was hoping . . . well, I’ll take a chance.
 You seem to be just what I was hoping for but never thought I’d get.
-I’ve had problems before coming here as well.
+I’ve had problems before coming here.
 It’s because of how I look.”

 I should have let him continue.
 I would.
 But first, I had to jump in with, “You look fine.
 Perfect.
 People gave you problems for that?”

 “Yes, all the time.
 They see me and get ideas.
 Boys and girls; adults, too.
-I know I look sexy.
-Enough people have told me that!
-And it’s been worse starting from when I was 12 to now.
-They want to have sex with me—it’s obvious.
-Some are bold enough to say that, but even the ones who don’t, I can see it in their eyes.
+I’ve been told I look sexy.
+Too many people have told me that!
+And it’s been worse starting from when I was 12 till now.
+Some even tell me they want to have sex with me—and that I look like I want it.
+Some are bold enough to say that, but even the ones who don’t, I can see in their eyes that they’re thinking about sex.
 And I don’t want to have sex like that.”

 I needed to reassure him I wasn’t like that.
 But how could I do that?
 I did want what those others wanted.